 - Providing technical support to cleanup agencies.
 NOAA scientists provide technical advice to EPA to enhance cleanups and replace habitats affected by the cleanups.
 These actions accelerate recovery of the environment and allow for the trustees to implement successful restoration projects.

 - Predicting and measuring the effects of contaminants on natural resources.

 - Developing site-specific cleanup levels for contaminants and remedial strategies that will protect NOAA resources and the environment.

-- Coordinating among all partner agencies and interested stakeholders to improve coastal areas through comprehensive remedies.
+- Coordinating among all partner agencies and interested stakeholders to improve coastal areas.

-As part of this process, DARRP and co-trustee agencies (e.g., state and federal environmental agencies and Tribes) conduct scientific studies to identify the extent of contamination and environmental damage and then determine the best restoration methods needed to repair habitat and lost public services.
-To learn more about specific assessment and restoration activities, including those for a particular river or coastal spill, please visit the DARRP website.
+- Coordinating and conducting Natural Resource Damage Assessments.
+Several laws mandate that polluters are responsible for the cost of cleaning up hazardous waste and for restoring any injured natural resources.
+As part of this process, NOAA and other trustees (state and federal agencies and tribes) conduct scientific studies to identify the extent of contamination and environmental damage.
+We then determine the appropriate type and amount of restoration needed to repair habitat and compensate the public for lost use.
+To learn more about assessment activities, including those for a particular river or coastal spill, please visit the DARRP website.

 - Overseeing implementation of restoration projects and monitoring their effectiveness.
 Some restoration activities occur directly in areas that were affected by the contamination.
 Others are conducted off-site, where projects may have better potential to provide quality habitat and improve ecosystem function.
 Because contamination can impair the public's enjoyment of affected areas, we may also develop projects that improve access to the water and other coastal resources.

 Examples of restoration projects include: